cloudquery/cloudquery/plugins/source/aws/README.md

 # AWS Plugin

-The CloudQuery AWS provider extracts and transforms your AWS cloud assets configuration into any of CloudQuery supported desintations.
+The CloudQuery AWS provider extracts and transforms your AWS cloud assets configuration into any of CloudQuery's supported destinations.

 ## Install